Adult ADHD and Your Relationships

 4. ''How could you forget a-g-a-i-n?''

-Maybe you need to step back and reassess.
-Adult attention deficit hyperactivity disorder often causes people to forget things they’re told, resulting in major problems in social relationships.
-If people have been telling you for years that you’re forgetful, it might be time to listen and find out if they’re right.
+Consider this: The condition often causes people to forget things they’re told.
+And that can lead to major problems in relationships.
+If people have been telling you for years that you’re forgetful, it might be time to find out if they’re right.

 5. ''I can’t believe you bought that -- you know we can’t afford it!''